CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 git commit -m "add downloaded image to gitignore" git push origin main
 ```
 8. Finally, create a pull request.
-Make sure to add your course contact as a reviewer of your PR and reference this issue using `#[issue number]`.
+Make sure to add your course contact as a reviewer of your PR.
 Revisit the step "Request to add your changes to the canonical repo" if you need any reminders for how to do this.

 Once you open your PR, wait for it to be reviewed and merged.
 Once your PR has been merged, you can read the final section.